treehouses/treehouses.github.io/pages/vi/vagranttutorial.md

 ```
 id       name   provider   state   directory
 ---------------------------------------------------------------------------
-219abaa  prod     virtualbox running /Users/aberdean/planet
+a618a3b  prod   virtualbox running  /Users/pattanawadee/Desktop/planet

 The above shows information about all known Vagrant environments
 on this machine.
 This data is cached and may not be completely
+up-to-date (use "vagrant global-status --prune" to prune invalid
-up-to-date.
-To interact with any of the machines, you can go to
+entries).
+To interact with any of the machines, you can go to that
-that directory and run Vagrant, or you can use the ID directly
+directory and run Vagrant, or you can use the ID directly with
-with Vagrant commands from any directory.
+Vagrant commands from any directory.
 For example:
 "vagrant destroy 1a2b3c4d"
 ```

 The above output tells us:

 - We have a Vagrant virtual machine called `prod` running in VirtualBox.
-- The directory of the virtual machine's Vagrantfile is located at `/Users/aberdean/planet`.
+- The directory of the virtual machine's Vagrantfile is located at `/Users/pattanawadee/Desktop/planet`.

 ## Vagrant Commands